vegalyraevt/vegalyraevt/about.md

 ## 🌱 Vision for the Future

 I'm working toward creating truly autonomous AI companions and entertainers that can engage meaningfully with humans.
 My flagship project, AuroraChan, represents the culmination of this vision - an AI that aims to stream, create content, and interact with viewers without constant supervision.
-I also want to grow my media company COnstellation Virtual Media to a known name in the streamer and tech spaces!
+I also want to grow my media company Constellation Virtual Media to a known name in the streamer and tech spaces!

 ## 📚 Education & Learning Path